-LSU NAMI president Tatiana Gonzalez-Quiroga believes in the importance of mental health and wants to have the entire campus talking about it.
+LSU NAMI President Tatiana Gonzalez-Quiroga believes in the importance of mental health and wants the entire campus talking about it.

 “Mental health is something that we all have in common,” Gonzalez-Quiroga said.
 “I think it’s nice that this club really gets that conversation started.”

-The club meets once a month for a general meeting, which includes a topic pertaining to mental health and sometimes a speaker relevant to that topic.
+The club holds a monthly general meeting, which includes a topic pertaining to mental health and sometimes a speaker relevant to that topic.

 The first meeting of this semester will be an informational meeting about NAMI and what members can expect from the club.
 In November, the meeting theme will surround gun violence and mental health.